 Sewage Prevention for DCVs

-In accordance with Section 120 of the Protection of the Environment Operations Act, 1997, vessels operating on NSW waterways must not pollute in any way.
-This means discharging grey and/or black water overboard is not permitted.
-Owners and operators need to ensure their vessel(s) systems are maintained in good condition and no modifications are made to the system prior to approval from NSW Maritime.
+In accordance with section 53 of the Marine Pollution Act 2012, vessels must not discharge sewage into State waters.
+Owners and operators need to ensure their vessel(s) systems are maintained in good condition and no modifications are made prior to approval from TfNSW Maritime.

-- Ensure that any toilet, holding tank and associated fitting on the vessel is maintained in good condition
+- ensure that any toilet, holding tank and associated fitting on the vessel is maintained in good condition

-- Ensure that when all removable gas-tight covers are secured in position, the holding tank and its fittings (except for the vent pipe) are thoroughly gas-tight under normal operating conditions
+- ensure that when all removable gas-tight covers are secured in position, the holding tank and its fittings (except for the vent pipe) are thoroughly gas-tight under normal operating conditions

-- Ensure that any greywater tank on the vessel is maintained in a good and serviceable condition
+- ensure that any greywater tank on the vessel is maintained in a good and serviceable condition

-- If a vessel is installed with an on-board certified sewage treatment system the owner must ensure that it is maintained in good condition and does not exceed its maximum treatment capacity as specified by the manufacturer
+- if a vessel is installed with an on-board certified sewage treatment system the owner must ensure that it is maintained in good condition and does not exceed its maximum treatment capacity as specified by the manufacturer.